Study in North Macedonia with YES Abroad!

 Participants have the opportunity to take part in various activities to increase their interaction with locals and peers in North Macedonia.
 Activities may include field trips, sporting events, cultural excursions, social outings, and community service projects.
 Examples of previous enrichment activities include:

-Meeting with the Public Affair Section of the U.S. Embassy;
+Meeting with the Public Affairs Section of the U.S. Embassy;

 Exploring the capital city – Skopje;

-Trips to other cities, towns, and sites in Macedonia, such as Ohrid, Bitola, and Tetovo;
+Trips to other cities, towns, and sites in North Macedonia, such as Ohrid, Bitola, and Tetovo;

-Cultural days with Macedonian YES Alumni who studied in the United States; and
+Cultural events with Macedonian YES Alumni who studied in the United States; and

 Community service activities, such as volunteering with Habitat for Humanity and local non-profits.